 LLM Evaluation Frameworks and Benchmarks

-To standardize LLM evaluation, various frameworks and benchmarks have been developed.
-These LLM evaluation frameworks provide structured methodologies and datasets for comprehensive evaluation.
+To ensure standardized evaluations, various LLM evaluation benchmarks and frameworks have been developed.
+These LLM evaluation frameworks help assess LLM performance metrics comprehensively.
 Notable frameworks include:

 1. GLUE (General Language Understanding Evaluation)